Chance510/MoveFit/README.md

 # MoveFit
+The primary purpose of this project is to enable users to efficiently track the details of their workouts.
+For privacy and data security, authentication mechanism is introduced into the project.
 This project is a simple application created with an interntion to better understand the process of coding a full-stack application from scratch.
 A user can log their workouts using a form provided on the home page having simple details like sets, reps, load etc.
 Authentication process is created using JWT to create an individual user oriented environment.